typescript-eslint/typescript-eslint/README.md

 This repo contains several packages which allow ESLint users to lint their TypeScript code.

-- [`typescript-estree`](./packages/typescript-estree/) - An entirely generic TypeScript parser which takes TypeScript source code and produces an <a href="https://github.com/estree/estree">ESTree</a>-compatible AST</p>
+- [`@typescript-eslint/typescript-estree`](./packages/typescript-estree/) - An entirely generic TypeScript parser which takes TypeScript source code and produces an <a href="https://github.com/estree/estree">ESTree</a>-compatible AST</p>

   - This package is also used to power the amazing opinionated code formatter [Prettier](https://prettier.io)'s own TypeScript use-case.

-- [`typescript-eslint-parser`](./packages/typescript-eslint-parser/) - An ESLint-specific parser which leverages `typescript-estree` and is designed to be used as a replacement for ESLint's default parser, `espree`.
+- [`@typescript-eslint/parser`](./packages/typescript-eslint-parser/) - An ESLint-specific parser which leverages `typescript-estree` and is designed to be used as a replacement for ESLint's default parser, `espree`.

-- [`eslint-plugin-typescript`](./packages/eslint-plugin-typescript/) - An ESLint-specific plugin which, when used in conjunction with `typescript-eslint-parser`, allows for TypeScript-specific linting rules to run.
+- [`@typescript-eslint/eslint-plugin`](./packages/eslint-plugin-typescript/) - An ESLint-specific plugin which, when used in conjunction with `@typescript-eslint/parser`, allows for TypeScript-specific linting rules to run.

-- [`eslint-plugin-tslint`](./packages/eslint-plugin-tslint) - An ESLint-specific plugin which runs an instance of TSLint within your ESLint setup to allow for users to more easily migrate from TSLint to ESLint.
+- [`@typescript-eslint/eslint-plugin-tslint`](./packages/eslint-plugin-tslint) - An ESLint-specific plugin which runs an instance of TSLint within your ESLint setup to allow for users to more easily migrate from TSLint to ESLint.

 ## Supported TypeScript Version